hearsay-exception

 25-6203 Misael Fabian Medina v.
 United States First Circuit 2025-11-24 Denied Response WaivedIFP appellate-review evidence-rule excited-utterance hearsay-exception procedural-fairness reliability-standard Have the federal appellate courts departed too far from the purpose and intent of the excited utterance exception to the hearsay rule, such that the r…

 25-5556 Louis Age, Jr. and Ronald Wilson v.
-United States Fifth Circuit 2025-09-04 Denied Response WaivedRelisted (2)IFP business-record confrontation-clause criminal-procedure due-process evidence-authentication hearsay-exception Whether the Confrontation Clause permits the prosecution to present an affidavit in lieu of live testimony to authenticate a business record over defe…
+United States Fifth Circuit 2025-09-04 Denied Response WaivedRelisted (2)IFP business-record confrontation-clause criminal-procedure due-process evidence-authentication hearsay-exception 1.
+Whether the Confrontation Clause permits the prosecution in a criminal trial to present to the jury, in lieu of live testimony and over defense obj…

 25-5517 Joshua Rodriguez v.
 United States Second Circuit 2025-09-02 Denied Response WaivedIFP appellate-review evidence-rule hearsay-exception judicial-interpretation present-sense-impression reliability-standard Have the federal appellate courts departed too far from the purpose and intent of the present-sense impression exception to the hearsay rule, such tha…

 25-86 Ashok Arora v.
-Midland Credit Management, et al. Seventh Circuit 2025-07-23 Denied Response Waived business-records circuit-split declarant-testimony federal-rules-evidence hearsay-exception summary-judgment Whether the district court erred in accepting hearsay declarations under FRE 803(6) and 803(7) without producing underlying business records
+Midland Credit Management, et al. Seventh Circuit 2025-07-23 Denied Response Waived business-records circuit-split declarant-testimony federal-rules-evidence hearsay-exception summary-judgment Whether the district court erred or abused its discretion when, at summary judgment, it accepted declarations asserting hearsay facts —supposedly deri…

 24-985 Ohio v.
-Garry Smith Ohio 2025-03-14 Denied Amici (2)Response RequestedResponse WaivedRelisted (3) confrontation-clause criminal-procedure due-process emergency-doctrine hearsay-exception testimonial-statements Whether statements made to responding officers during emergency medical care are nontestimonial under the Confrontation Clause when lacking investigat…
+Garry Smith Ohio 2025-03-14 Denied Amici (2)Response RequestedResponse WaivedRelisted (3) confrontation-clause criminal-procedure due-process emergency-doctrine hearsay-exception testimonial-statements Because the Confrontation Clause affords criminal defendants the right during trial "to be confronted with the witnesses against " them , is the initi…

 24-6617 Cedric Dwayne Poore v.
-Oklahoma Oklahoma 2025-02-21 Denied IFP constitutional-right counsel-appointment critical-stage dna-act hearsay-exception post-conviction-procedure Whether the Oklahoma Court of Criminal Appeals ruling on an excited utterance hearsay exception violates the constitutional right to counsel, and whet…
+Oklahoma Oklahoma 2025-02-21 Denied IFP constitutional-right counsel-appointment critical-stage dna-act hearsay-exception post-conviction-procedure 1.
+Whether the Oklahoma Court of Criminal Appeals ruling that an omitted claim implicating an excited utterance, an exception to the hearsay rule, is…

 24-6340 Bruce E. Alexander v.
-United States Eighth Circuit 2025-01-21 Denied Response WaivedIFP corroborating-circumstances criminal-procedure evidentiary-standard federal-rules-evidence hearsay-exception statement-against-interest Whether FRE 804(b)(3)(B)'s requirement of 'corroborating circumstances' necessitated consideration of the 'totality of circumstances' prior to the 202…
+United States Eighth Circuit 2025-01-21 Denied Response WaivedIFP corroborating-circumstances criminal-procedure evidentiary-standard federal-rules-evidence hearsay-exception statement-against-interest Whether FRE 804(b)(3)(B) 's requirement that a court fin d "corrobo rating circumstances " that "clearly indicate [a statement 's] trustworthiness " r…

 24-5602 Raymond Christian v.
 United States Second Circuit 2024-09-20 Denied Response WaivedIFP collateral-statements criminal-confession federal-evidence-rule hearsay-exception non-testifying-declarant statement-against-penal-interest Does Williamson v.
-United States permit a lower court to admit collateral statements in a non-testifying declarant's confession as providing 'context'…
+United States, 512 U.S. 594 (1994) permit a lower court to admit collateral statements in a non-testifying declarant's confession a…

 24-5394 Nathan Brooks Manuelito v.
 United States Ninth Circuit 2024-08-26 Denied Response WaivedIFP criminal-prosecution dual-purpose-statements evidence-reliability federal-rules-of-evidence hearsay-exception medical-treatment Whether statements made, in part, to provide evidence for a criminal prosecution can satisfy the hearsay exception in Federal Rule of Evidence 803(4) …

 23-6802 Wally Irizarry-Sisco v.
-United States First Circuit 2024-02-21 Denied Response WaivedIFP child-sex-abuse child-sex-case criminal-procedure double-jeopardy due-process evidence-law excited-utterance hearsay hearsay-exception sixth-amendment Whether Federal Rule of Evidence 803(2) encompasses out-of-court statements that go beyond the exciting event, are elicited by questioning, and are in…
+United States First Circuit 2024-02-21 Denied Response WaivedIFP child-sex-abuse child-sex-case criminal-procedure double-jeopardy due-process evidence-law excited-utterance hearsay hearsay-exception sixth-amendment 1.
+Whether Federal Rule of Evidence 803(2), the hearsay exception for "excited utterances," encompasses out of court statements that (a) go beyond the…

 23-6618 Mabior M. Mabior v.
-Nebraska Nebraska 2024-01-30 Denied Response WaivedIFP appellate-review confrontation-clause cross-examination hearsay hearsay-exception ineffective-assistance sixth-amendment testimonial-statement testimonial-statements Is a defendant's right to confrontation under the Sixth Amendment violated when testimonial statements are admitted for the truth of the matters asser…
+Nebraska Nebraska 2024-01-30 Denied Response WaivedIFP appellate-review confrontation-clause cross-examination hearsay hearsay-exception ineffective-assistance sixth-amendment testimonial-statement testimonial-statements 1) Is a defendant's right to confrontation under the Sixth Amendment violated when testimonial statements are admitted for the truth of the matters as…

 23-640 Caleb A. C. Smith v.
-United States Armed Forces 2023-12-14 Denied Response Waived 10th-circuit declarant-memory evidence-rule evidence-rules excited-utterance hearsay-exception memory military-rules-of-evidence statement-admissibility testimonial-evidence unpublished-decision Whether a statement made hours after an alleged assault is admissible as an excited utterance?
+United States Armed Forces 2023-12-14 Denied Response Waived 10th-circuit declarant-memory evidence-rule evidence-rules excited-utterance hearsay-exception memory military-rules-of-evidence statement-admissibility testimonial-evidence unpublished-decision Whether a statement, made hours after an alleged assault that the declarant has no memory of, is admissible as an excited utterance?

 23-5105 Russell Garvis Griffith, Jr. v.
 United States Tenth Circuit 2023-07-14 Denied IFP child-abuse circuit-split evidence-rule-803(4) hearsay hearsay-exception household-abuse medical-diagnosis medical-treatment rule-803(4) witness-testimony Whether a party seeking to admit an out-of-court statement pursuant to Rule 803(4) must show that the speaker subjectively knew that the identity of t…

 22-581 Heidi R. Steward, Acting Director, Oregon Department of Corrections v.
-Frank E. Gable Ninth Circuit 2022-12-22 Denied Relisted (2) actual-innocence chambers-v-mississippi due-process evidence evidence-rule habeas-corpus hearsay hearsay-exception recantation third-party-confession Whether Oregon Evidence Code Rule 804(8)(c) violates the Due Process Clause by excluding a third-party confession that is recanted and inconsistent wi…
+Frank E. Gable Ninth Circuit 2022-12-22 Denied Relisted (2) actual-innocence chambers-v-mississippi due-process evidence evidence-rule habeas-corpus hearsay hearsay-exception recantation third-party-confession 1.
+Oregon Evidence Code Rule 804(8)(c), like Federal Rule of Evidence 804(b)(3)(B), allows admission of an out-of-court statement against penal intere…

 22-168 Ryan James Deroo v.
 Illinois Illinois 2022-08-23 Denied Response Waived constitutional-law due-process evidence evidence-rule ex-post-facto hearsay hearsay-exception medical-records retroactive-modification state-rule Whether a retroactive modification of a state rule of evidence allowing certain medical records to be admitted as admissible hearsay which was previou…

 21-7659 John Doe v.
-United States First Circuit 2022-04-20 Denied Response WaivedIFP appellate-review business-records criminal-prosecution hearsay-exception interrogation-statements miranda-rights outsider-source standard-of-review trustworthiness Whether the Court of Appeals erred in affirming the district court's error of admitting the 795-SSA form through the business records exception to the…
+United States First Circuit 2022-04-20 Denied Response WaivedIFP appellate-review business-records criminal-prosecution hearsay-exception interrogation-statements miranda-rights outsider-source standard-of-review trustworthiness 1.
+Whether the Court of Appeals erred in affirming the district court's error of admitting the 795-SSA form through the business records exception to …

 21-7427 William Gregory Snow v.
 Illinois Illinois 2022-03-22 Denied Response WaivedIFP constitutional-law constitutional-rights due-process evidence-rule excited-utterance hearsay hearsay-exception impeachment prior-consistent-statements witness-testimony Whether the Third District Appellate Court of Illinois' ruling unconstitutionally expanded the scope of the excited utterance exception to hearsay as …

 21-7051 Demarcus Antwon Chatmon v.
-Texas Texas 2022-02-03 Denied IFP body-camera body-camera-recording confrontation-clause criminal-procedure due-process hearsay hearsay-exception police-evidence primary-purpose testimonial-statement Whether the Confrontation Clause permits the admission of accusatory statements found on a police body camera recording without requiring the State to…
+Texas Texas 2022-02-03 Denied IFP body-camera body-camera-recording confrontation-clause criminal-procedure due-process hearsay hearsay-exception police-evidence primary-purpose testimonial-statement The Confrontation Clause grants defendants the right to confront witnesses against them.
+Here, the trial court overruled objections and allowed accusa…

 21-6919 Kevin Vigil v.
-United States Tenth Circuit 2022-01-20 Denied Response WaivedIFP criminal-jurisdiction criminal-procedure evidence-of-continuous-excitement excited-utterance federal-criminal-jurisdiction federal-evidence-rule federal-rules-of-evidence hearsay-exception indian-country-status indian-law pueblo-lands-act Whether a hearsay statement may be properly admitted as an excited utterance
+United States Tenth Circuit 2022-01-20 Denied Response WaivedIFP criminal-jurisdiction criminal-procedure evidence-of-continuous-excitement excited-utterance federal-criminal-jurisdiction federal-evidence-rule federal-rules-of-evidence hearsay-exception indian-country-status indian-law pueblo-lands-act I. Whether a hearsay statement may be properly admitted as an excited utterance under Fed.
+R. Evid.
+803(2) without evidence that the declarant was und…

 21-5405 George A. Luna v.
-Anna Valentine, Warden Sixth Circuit 2021-08-17 Denied Response WaivedIFP civil-procedure civil-rights confrontation-clause domestic-violence due-process evidentiary-rule federal-jurisdiction forfeiture-by-wrongdoing hearsay-exception pleadings standing witness-unavailability Whether the lower court erred in dismissing petitioner's claims for lack of standing and failure to state a claim upon which relief can be granted
+Anna Valentine, Warden Sixth Circuit 2021-08-17 Denied Response WaivedIFP civil-procedure civil-rights confrontation-clause domestic-violence due-process evidentiary-rule federal-jurisdiction forfeiture-by-wrongdoing hearsay-exception pleadings standing witness-unavailability Under Giles v., California can a State constitutionally introduce a murder victim's out. of court statements to others about defendant's abuse/ pursua…

 21-5398 Scott Estes v.
 United States First Circuit 2021-08-17 Denied Response WaivedIFP confrontation-clause criminal-procedure due-process emergency-call evidence hearsay-exception sixth-amendment testimonial-statements Did the United States Court of Appeals for the First Circuit fail to correctly apply the objective primary purpose test for testimonial statements mad…